Amanotoko/ucr-ee213/README.md

 The folder of 'netlist' contains a test file.

-Folder 'starter-code' contains all the execution code.
+Folder 'starter-code' contains all the execution code for paerser.
 Further instuction is included to run the code.

+'Time analysis.zip' and 'frequency analysis.zip' are Matlab files with corresponding input data from parser.
+You can use your own data from parser.